kryton-me/kryton-me.github.io/2022-01-eTrexSync.md

 eTrex sync
 ===
 Syncing an old Garmin eTrex with modern fitness tracker apps.
-Yes I could buy a modern device but that seems a bit wastefull.
+Yes I could buy a modern device but that seems a bit wasteful.

 # Needed equipment
 * Garmin eTrex 20/30 or simular